Grading systems by country: Ireland

-The two government regulated educational qualifications are the Junior Certificate (usually taken at 15/16) and the Leaving Certificate (usually taken at between the ages of 17 and 19).
+The two government regulated educational qualifications are the Junior Cycle (previously the Junior Certificate, usually taken at 15/16) and the Leaving Certificate (usually taken at between the ages of 17 and 19).
+In April 2025, Helen McEntee announced the changes to grade bands, evenly distributing the top 4 grades to 15 percent each.

 Passing or failing the Junior Cert (or any exams in Irish secondary schools), has no bearing on whether or not students can graduate or continue on.

 For the Leaving Certificate, a points system is used.
 Previously, this consisted of lettered and numbered grades (A1, A2, B1, B2), with each grade separated by 5%, bar an A1 which was given for a mark over 90%.
 However, this was updated for the 2016/2017 Leaving Cert cycle and these letters were replaced by H (higher level), O (ordinary level) and F (foundation level).
 Each grade is separated by 10%.
 A maximum of 6 subjects are counted, with a possible 100 points in each subject.
 For students sitting the higher level maths paper, an extra 25 points can be obtained by getting a grade above a H6.
 In practice, most students take 7 or 8 subjects and their best 6 results are counted.
 Each subject has 2 or 3 levels: higher, ordinary and foundation.
 The points are:

 The points system allocates all university places in Ireland for Irish applicants.

 Irish universities vary in their grading systems.
 For example, UCD (University College Dublin) awards letter grades and corresponding GPA values similar to the United States system, but 1, 2.1, 2.2 etc. for degrees, while TCD (Trinity College Dublin) awards all grades as 1, 2.1, 2.2 etc.